syigen/rakun/README.md

 # RAKUN

-This ia a multi agent platform which allow to work at realtime
+A Multi Agent system is a computer based intelligence agent based system which allows developers to solve complex problems which cannot be solved by monolithic systems.
+However development of these systems are not easy because of message passing and agent lifecycle management.
+Rakun is a distributed platform which enables developers to develop MAS without considering message passing and agent lifecycle management.
+It can be used with any existing solution without worrying about dependencies.

 ## Features

-- Distributed Agents
+- [x] Distributed Agents
-- Async message passing and handling
+- [x] Async message passing and handling
-- Fault Tolerance
+- [x] Fault Tolerance
-- Cross platform
+- [x] Cross platform
-- Live monitoring
+- [x] Live monitoring
-- Websocket enabled
+- [x] Websocket enabled
+- [ ] Drag and drop agent development
+- [ ] Web dashboard

 ## Installation